 Afternoon: take the boat (or the open top bus) to Brockhole

 In the afternoon take the Red Lake Cruise or the open top bus (see details above) to the Lake District Visitor Centre at Brockhole.
 If you take the cruise option, note that only the smaller boats, not the big steamers, call at Brockhole.
 Brockhole is a huge park area on the shores of the lake operated by the Lake District National Park.
-There is a range of activities available here including kayaks to hire, an adventure playground, mini golf and a tree top adventure course.
+There is a range of activities available here including kayaks to hire, an adventure playground, archery, mini golf and a tree top adventure course.
 Look out for special themed experiences, such as the Hallowe’en event!
 These are really popular and pre-booking is essential.

 You can, of course, swap the order of these activities.